OrchardCMS/OrchardCore.Commerce/src/Modules/OrchardCore.Commerce.Promotion/Readme.md

 ## About

-Promotion module for Orchard Core Commerce for discounts and promotions.
+Orchard Core Commerce module for discounts and promotions.

 For general details about and on using Orchard Core Commerce see the [root Readme](../../../Readme.md).